 Case Study – Label Maker

-Ergonomics doesn’t need to be complicated or cost a lot of money to make significant improvement.
+Ergonomics doesn’t need to be complicated or cost a lot of money to make significant improvements.
 The Label Maker Case Study is a good example!
 Play the ‘before’ video and then go to the next slide to see what they did.
 Roll your curser over the video to play the video.
 See what the Ergonomics Team came up with.
 Roll your curser over the video to play the video.

-Thanks for completing the Ergonomics Manufacturing Track!
+Thanks for completing the Manufacturing Workstation Components Module!

 While the workstations, tools and equipment that make up manufacturing workplaces have a common thread in terms of ergonomics principles, I believe you will find they each have their own unique attributes in terms of how to apply the ergonomics principles.

-For me, working in the manufacturing ergonomics realm has been very rewarding; I particularly have enjoyed the collaboration among all of those involved.

-You will make a significant positive difference in the health, safety and productivity of those working in the manufacturing workplace.

-Please check out the other ERGONOMICS ON-DEMAND Tracks that make sense for you!
+Next up in the Manufacturing Track is the Ergonomics Risk Screen Module.

-Thanks for your time and attention!
+Thanks for your time and attention and I’ll see you soon!

 Ergonomics Risk Screen